Forms required for a TN Visa Application

 • Form I-907, Request for Premium Process Service (if premium processing is requested)

-• *Unlike an H-1B visa or E-3 visa application, a Labor Condition Application is not a part of a TN visa application
+• *Unlike an H-1B visa or E-3 visa application, a Labor Condition Application is NOT a part of a TN visa application

 If applying through the USCIS, the same forms mentioned above for Canadian citizens are required for Mexican citizens.
+They include: